henribarbosa/Obsidian-notes/@JMValverdeEffectOfInclinationOnGasFluidized.md

 ---

-* Investigation of packing in inclined fluidized bed
+* Investigation of packing in inclined fluidized bed of Gedart type C' particles (particles with cohesion, but fluidize in aglomerates)
+* Inclination reduces velocity of sedimentaion
+*